 - 2 tablespoons olive oil

-- 1 cup leeks, thinly sliced (use the white portion only & save the rest to make vegetable stock or broth)
+- 1 cup thinly sliced leeks, washed and dried, white portions only (save the rest to make vegetable stock)

-- 1 1/2 cups Idaho Russet potato, peeled, cut into approximately 1/4-inch cubes
+- 1½ cups Russet potato, peeled, cut into approximately ¼ inch cubes

 - 6 tablespoons fresh lemon juice